irishbs/InfiniteChoiceHomework/README.md

 the challenges I ran into.

 1-GoogleToGuestReservations - This file starts on Google and attempts to find the guestreservations link.
-The recurring issue is that guestreservations.com's URL was not showing up on the 1st page for Google (even while scrolling down)
+The recurring issue is that guestreservations.com's URL was not showing up on the 1st page for Google (even while scrolling down).
+I have tried running the test using my VPN from several countries all with the same result.

 (Guestresrvations-notOnGoogle.mp4)

 2-GuestReservationsDataUpdate - This file starts with the guestreservations link that Google provides, fills out, the